-For at least 1 day a week, let your horse out into the pasture to graze all day with absolutely nothing to do.
-Try not to use a stall on days off as your horse might develop stiffness if they’re not allowed to move around very much all day.
+At least one day a week, let your horse out into the pasture to graze all day with absolutely nothing to do.
+But do try not to use a stall on these days.
+Your horse might develop stiffness if they’re not allowed to move around very much all day.

 Horse Swimming Therapy for Fitness and Rehabilitation